Joey Bart Player Props: Giants vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to rank 16th in baseball in home runs surrendered (40 total, 1.2 per game).
+- Nationals pitchers combine to allow 42 total home runs at a clip of 1.2 per game (to rank 14th in baseball).

-- Irvin (0-0) starts for the Nationals, his second of the season.
+- Gray (2-5) takes the mound for the Nationals in his eighth start of the season.
+He has a 3.03 ERA in 38 2/3 innings pitched, with 37 strikeouts.

-- The right-hander last pitched on Wednesday against the Chicago Cubs, when he tossed 4 1/3 innings, allowing one earned run while giving up two hits.
+- In his last appearance on Saturday against the Arizona Diamondbacks, the righty threw five innings, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.